helm

 Observability

-We are using Grafana Docker OpenTelemetry LGTM for observability in this project.
-This component helps in collecting, processing, and exporting telemetry data like traces and metrics.
+Midaz uses Grafana Docker OpenTelemetry LGTM for observability.
+This component collects, processes, and exports telemetry data such as traces and metrics.

 You can access the observability dashboard in two ways: